 - A. Fire hydrants shall be dry barrel, of the break flange or safety top type.
-Hydrants shall conform to ANSI/AWWA C502 and shall be painted yellow above the ground line. - B. The normal depth of bury shall be four feet. - C. Hydrants shall be connected to the main with 6-inch ductile iron pipe and shall follow requirements of Section 3. - D. Fire hydrants shall have nominal 51⁄4-inch main valve openings, have 6-inch bottom connections, and be equipped with two 21⁄2-inch hose nozzles and one 41⁄2-inch pumped nozzle.
-Nozzle threads shall be American National Standard, and inlet connections shall be mechanical joint.
+Hydrants shall conform to ANSI/AWWA C502 and shall be painted Safety Yellow, Pitt-Tech Plus SG 4216 HP, above the ground line. - B. The normal depth of bury shall be four feet.
+If mainline depth of bury prohibits normal depth of bury of the hydrant, the use of vertical bends shall be permitted. - C. Hydrants shall be connected to the main with 6-inch ductile iron pipe and shall follow requirements of Section 3. - D. Fire hydrants shall have nominal 51⁄4-inch main valve openings, have 6-inch bottom connections, and be equipped with two 21⁄2-inch hose nozzles and one 41⁄2-inch pumped nozzle.
+Nozzle threads shall be American National Standard, and inlet connections shall be mechanical joint. - E. Operating nut shall be 11/2-inch national standard pentagon nuts.